html4396/Colar_end_to_end/README.md

 a.
 Download  init weight

-You need to download the pre-trained weight [weight_init](https://pan.baidu.com/s/1rj5RfzZjmFYnAVpjGvAYVw)  to initialize network, and put the model into models.(pwd: czpw)
+You need to download the pre-trained weight [weight_init](https://pan.baidu.com/s/1rj5RfzZjmFYnAVpjGvAYVw)  to initialize network, and Place the model inside the `models` folder.(pwd: czpw)

 b.
 Config